 Because students benefit from safe, in-person learning, CUSD is implementing multiple layers of mitigations to reduce the risk of COVID-19 at school.
-In general, these layers of mitigations include face coverings for everyone on campus (unless exempt), screening testing for COVID-19, teaching and following good hand hygiene, hospital-grade air filters and physical distancing.
+In general, these layers of mitigations include a strong recommendation to wear face coverings, screening testing for COVID-19, teaching and following good hand hygiene, hospital-grade air filters and additional airflow when possible.

-At the principal’s discretion, schools will permit vaccinated visitors and volunteers who provide essential services and support to the school’s educational program.
+We understand the benefit of volunteers supporting our programs and schools.
+Schools will permit vaccinated visitors and volunteers who provide essential services and support to the school’s educational program.

-All visitors must wear a mask at all times while on school grounds, and volunteers must show proof of full vaccination.
+Visitors are strongly recommended to wear a mask at all times while indoors, and volunteers must show proof of full vaccination.

 Each school has developed schedules that support following the mitigation strategies at their respective school sites.
 For some schools, this may mean staggering times for recess and/or lunch, assigned seating, dining outside only, or other methods depending on available adult supervision.

 Even students and adults who were feeling fine in the morning can become ill as the day goes on.
-Staff will be sent home immediately.
-Students will be isolated in a safe area to await immediate pick up by their parent/guardian.
+Staff will be sent home immediately if they become symptomatic.
+Students will be isolated in a safe area to await immediate pick up by their parent/caregiver.

-Anytime a test is positive (regardless of vaccination status), isolate at home for at least 5 days after the first symptoms started (or date positive test collected) and until symptoms improve and until fever-free for at least 24 hours.
+Anytime an individual tests positive (regardless of vaccination status), for COVID-19, the individual should isolate at home for at least 5 days after the first symptoms started (or date positive test collected) and until symptoms improve and until fever-free, without the use of analgesics for at least 24 hours.
 The individual must test negative on/after Day 5 to return to work/school.

-If a student must stay home to quarantine, take-home or downloadable assignments will be provided for the student to complete until able to return to class.
+If a student must stay home to quarantine, take-home or downloadable assignments will be provided for the student to complete until the student is able to return to class.
 Please refer to the COVID19 Decision Tree in our Reopening Plan for details.